 Participants will receive a stipend of $5,000 for the 10-week program.
 Double-occupancy accommodations at a UNT residence hall will also be provided by the program in addition to the $5,000 stipend.
 An optional meal plan will be made available at a modest cost to the student.
 A travel allowance to/from the REU site is also available.

 Faculty mentors may encourage their REU students to present their summer research results at a regional or national chemistry conference.
-Upon request by the faculty mentor, $1,000 in travel funds is available to each REU participant who presents summer research conducted in this program at a regional or national meeting.
+Upon request by the faculty mentor, up to $1,000 in travel funds is available to each REU participant who presents their summer research conducted in this program at a regional or national scientific conference, such as an American Chemical Society National Meeting.

 Students are encouraged to investigate the faculty web pages at http://chemistry.unt.edu/people/faculty for more information about faculty research interests.